 NCC’s work on the prairies includes building on and linking existing protected areas, working with ranchers to maintain native grasslands and supporting recovery efforts for species at risk.
 Species at risk protected by NCC include plains bison, swift fox and McCown’s longspur.

 Did you know?

 - Temperate grasslands, including Canada’s prairies, are the world’s most endangered ecosystem.

 - Over 70 per cent of Canada’s prairies have been converted to other land uses.

-- Grassland birds on the prairies are declining faster than any other group of birds in North America.
+- Grassland birds are declining faster than almost any other group of birds in North America.

 - Canada’s prairies provide habitat for 50 per cent of North America’s waterfowl.

 - Depending on precipitation, there are between 1.6 and 7.1 million wetlands in this ecozone.

 - Some of the best examples of intact grasslands in North America are in Canada.

 Photo Credits (Top to bottom): iStock; iStock; Robert Berdan; Thomas Fricke; CNC; Don Dabbs.